OctopusDeploy/People/README.md

 ## How to use this tool

-This document should act like a tuning fork, and provide encouragement for personal growth.
+This document should act like a tuning fork and provide encouragement for personal growth.
 It is broken down into a few sections:

 1. [Everyone](Everyone.md) defines the overall culture of Octopus and ways each person can strengthen that culture.
 2. Other sections build on top of these cultural norms for specific roles.